cs-uob/COMS20012/docs/exercises/Revision_MCQ.md

 - a.
 Operating system abstracts the hardware complexity
 - b.
 Operating system is a computer program
 - c.
 Operating system multiplexes hardware resources
 - d.
-In OS, processes, threads are used to abstract the disk
+In OS, threads are used to abstract the CPU
 - e.
 None of the above

 ---